Helium Could Save Our Planet

 Fortunately, physicists are making astonishing advances on this front.
 In 2016, Germany switched on its Wendelstein 7-X stellarator for the first time, creating temperatures up to 80,000,000°C to generate hydrogen plasma.
 Further development is ongoing to create an environment for higher temperatures and longer discharges, to reach the goal of net power generation, making nuclear fusion a reality.

-In 2017, construction of the multi-billion-dollar International Thermonuclear Experimental Reactor (ITER) in France reached the halfway point, on track for completion in 2025.
+Construction of the multi-billion-dollar International Thermonuclear Experimental Reactor (ITER) in France is on track for full fusion in 2035.
 ITER is a partnership of 35 countries which promises to be the first fusion device to create net energy.

 Mining The Moon for Helium

 Nuclear fusion is longer an impossible dream.
 Now the only problem with the helium plan is sourcing the actual helium itself.